lbotello25/Coursera_Capstone/README.md

 # Data:
-The data to be used in this project include a list of Mexico City's metro station along with their respectives coordinates, which will be scraped from Wikipedia.
-Furthermore, Foursquare's API will be employed to explore venues around each station and learn more about each spacific area surrounding each statio.
+The data to be used in this project include a list of Mexico City's metro stations, which will be scraped from Wikipedia.
+Furthermore, Foursquare's API will be employed to explore venues around each station and learn more about each specific area surrounding each station.